-Merle Luhaäär holds Bachelor degree from University of Tartu in semiotics and linguistics and BA (Hons) degree in Fine Art from Kingston University London.
-She is a master student in the Institute of Art History at the Estonian Academy of Arts.
+Merle Luhaäär holds Bachelor degree from University of Tartu in semiotics and linguistics and BA (Hons) degree in Fine Art from Kingston University London, MA from Institute of Art History at the Estonian Academy of Arts.
 She is currently studying at Royal College of Art (MA Print) in London.

 Mētra Saberova acquired her BA in Painting from the Art Academy of Latvia and currently is studying for her MA degree in Fine Art at Central Saint Martins in London.
 She has a great love for philosophy and gender theories in particular.